 Dell Alienware X17

 If we were reordering this list purely on the basis of individual laptops, the X17 would easily be a top pick.
 The combination of striking black and silver and multiple, large vents hints at the power before you even turn it on.

-Booted up, the 11th gen 8-core processor and up to a GeForce 3080 create a gorgeous and incredibly fast gaming experience on the incredible 360 Hz screen.
+Booted up, the 8-core processor and up to a GeForce 3080 create a gorgeous and incredibly fast gaming experience on the incredible 360 Hz screen.
 Dell also offers a massive degree of customization on each individual model it sells, allowing you to increase screen resolution, RAM, hard drive space, and more.

 If you’re a big fan of lighting, you’ll be disappointed that there’s very little lighting that comes pre-installed by default, apart from the logo on the lid.
 Like everything else, you can upgrade the keyboard to a low-profile mechanical keyboard with per-key lighting effects.